Lutando/docs-oxd/sources/plugin/sugarcrm/index.md

 ![image](https://raw.githubusercontent.com/GluuFederation/gluu-sso-SugarCRM-module/master/plugin.jpg)

-Gluu's SugarCRM OpenID Connect Single Sign-On (SSO) Module will enable you to authenticate users against any standard OpenID Connect Provider (OP).
+Gluu's OpenID Connect Single Sign-On (SSO) SugarCRM module will enable you to authenticate users against any standard OpenID Connect Provider (OP).
 If you don't already have an OP you can [deploy the free open source Gluu Server](https://gluu.org/docs/deployment).

 ## Requirements
-In order to use the SugarCRM Module, you will need to have deployed a standard OP like the Gluu Server and the oxd Server.
+In order to use the SugarCRM module you will need to have a standard OP (like Google or a Gluu Server) and the oxd server.

 * [Gluu Server Installation Guide](https://www.gluu.org/docs/deployment/).